Marques LaboratorySchool of Biological Sciences

 Welcome to our lab!

-New evidence showing that lack of dietary fibre leads to gut dysbosis and increases blood pressure published in Circulation
+Evidence showing that lack of dietary fibre leads to gut dysbosis and increases blood pressure published in Circulation

 First evidence that the gut microbiome of patients with heart failure with preserved ejection fraction is altered